mbrukman/a-conceptual-overview-of-asyncio/readme.md

 I imagine you might have a few questions.
 I'll address these three.
 If you read these answers and still find your question unanswered, please open a PR or Issue on this repository!

-#### coroutine.send(), await & yield
+#### coroutine.send(), await, yield & StopIteration

 `coroutine.send(arg)` is the method used to start or resume a coroutine.

 If the coroutine was paused and is now being resumed, the argument `arg` will be sent in as the return-value of the `yield` statement which originally paused it.
 When starting a coroutine, or when there's no value you want to send in, you can use `coroutine.send(None)`.
 The code snippet below illustrates both ways of using `coroutine.send(arg)`.

 `yield` pauses execution and returns control to the caller.
-In the example below, the caller is `await custom_awaitable` on line 13.
-Generally, `await` calls the `__await__` method of the given object and then percolates any yields it receives up the call-chain, in this case, that's back to `coroutine.send(None)` on line 21.
+In the example below, the caller is `await custom_awaitable` on line 12.
+Generally, `await` calls the `__await__` method of the given object and then percolates any yields it receives up the call-chain, in this case, that's back to `... = coroutine.send(None)` on line 21.

 Then, we resume the coroutine with `coroutine.send(42)` on line 26.
-The coroutine picks back up from where it yielded on line 3.
+The coroutine picks back up from where it yielded/paused on line 3.
+Finally, the coroutine executes the remaining statements in its' body.
+When a coroutine finishes it raises a `StopIteration` exception with the return-value attached to the exception.

 ```python
 1  class CustomAwaitable: